expyriment/expyriment-android-runtime/README.md

 Usage
 -----
-Once installed, the application will look for any Expyriment script in a directory called ‘expyriment’ or its subdirectories, located at the root level of either storage device under ‘mnt’ (i.e. the internal or external SD card).
+The application will look for any Expyriment script in a directory called ‘expyriment’ or its subdirectories, located at the root level of either storage device under ‘mnt’ (i.e. the internal or external SD card).
 E.g.:
 `/mnt/sdcard0/expyriment/`, `/mnt/extSdCard/expyriment/`.

 An Expyriment script must contain the following keyword strings: `expyriment`,